bugcrowd/templates/submissions/description/algorithmic_biases/processing_bias/template.md

-# Processing Bias

-## Overview of the Vulnerability

 Processing bias occurs when AI algorithms make biased decisions, or predictions, due to the way that they process data.
 This can be a result of the algorithm's design or the training data it has been trained on.
 Outputs from AI models that have a processing bias can result in discrimination, reinforcement of stereotypes, and unintended consequences such as amplification or polarization of viewpoints that disadvantage certain groups.

 ## Business Impact